 “See how light it is,” he lifts it by one hand.
 “I’m going to make it even lighter by drilling extra holes in the crank and drilling out holes in the frame.”

 I lift it.
 It’s totally lightweight.
 Michael tells him the frame will break if he drills it out.
 They argue for a minute and get into a fist fight about who is right.
 This is normal behavior for them.
 Somehow it makes me feel better that they are fighting.
 John and I watch as they roll around on the ground, finally getting up and laughing about it.

 He lets me use his Stingray, with fat wheels, high handle bars and a banana seat, but much shorter than his new bike.
 It’s easy to learn how to ride, as I can keep both feet on the ground when I stop.
 Robby shoves me for my first ride and I take off.
 It seems so fast until Michael rides circles around me.
 At least I don’t fall down.

 “Fuck,” Michael swears.
 “I thought we’d gotten past having to wait for Robby all the time on this old little kids bike.
 Let’s go to my house.
 I have an old ten speed you can borrow.”

 I’m glad not to see Robby’s mom, the witch.
 Michael, John and I walk, while Robby peddles around us, getting used to his new racing bike.
-His old bike seems perfectly fine, but Michael has a newer version.
+Michael’s old bike seems perfectly fine, but he has a newer version.
 A ten speed is much more complicated.
 Michael tells me to not change gears until I’m used to riding bent over with my head peering forward.
 No more both feet on the ground.
-Michael shows me how to jump on, pushing off instantly with one foot, and getting my feet in the pedal straps.
+Michael shows me how to jump on, pushing off instantly with one foot, and getting my feet into the pedal straps.
 I crash about five times.
 They say nothing as I get up and try again, over and over.
 John looks worried.
 Finally I’m able to make it around the block once without falling.
 Everyone cheers.

 I don’t feel that way, but I am stubborn.